ovh/docs/pages/platform/serving-engine/20_HOWTO_initializing_namespace/guide.en-ie.md

 title: Initialize a Namespace
 slug: initialize-namespace
 excerpt: Learn how to initialize an OVHcloud Serving Engine Namespace
-section: Howto
+section: How to
 order: 0
 ---
 *Last updated 10th January, 2020.*

 ## Objective

-Before beeing able to deploy a **machine learning model**, you need to create a namespace on your **public cloud** project.
-This guide cover this first step.
+Before being able to deploy a **machine learning model**, you need to create a namespace on your **public cloud** project.
+This guide covers this first step.

 ## Requirements